modCAM/modcam/README.md

 ## Contributing

 Enhancements and bug fixes are welcome.
-For instructions on how to contribute, see [CONTRIBUTING.rst](docs/CONTRIBUTING.rst).
+For instructions on how to contribute, see [the contributing guidelines](docs/CONTRIBUTING.rst).

 ## License